influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/functions.md

 The query returns the standard deviation of the field values for each field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.

-#### Example 4: Calculate the standard deviation for the field values associated with a field key and include several clauses
+#### Calculate the standard deviation for the field values associated with a field key and include several clauses

 ```sql
 > SELECT STDDEV("water_level") FROM "h2o_feet" WHERE time >= '2015-08-17T23:48:00Z' AND time <= '2015-08-18T00:54:00Z' GROUP BY time(12m),* fill(18000) LIMIT 2 SLIMIT 1 SOFFSET 1